 One step at a time

-We learnt that there are better ways to develop software and to manage work and companies.
+We learnt that there are better ways to develop software and to manage work and companies, also in a remote scenario.

 We discovered and recovered crucial skills and knowledges, to build top quality products, appreciated by users and crafted with pride by serious and enthusiastic professionals.